 During our evaluation of Lake Lure we harvested several bass which we aged.
 These fish were aged using the otolith method.
 Otoliths, or ear bones, are one way to age fish much the same way one can age a tree by counting the growth rings in a cross-section of a stump.
 Each year of growth creates a new ring.
 The diagram below illustrates the growth rings from a bass known to be five years old.
-Table 1 shows the bass sampled from Big Lake.
-Table 2 shows the average size for each age class collected in 2018.
-Table 3 shows the average size for each age class collected in 2011.
+Table 1 shows the bass sampled from Lake Lure.
+Table 2 shows the average size for each age class collected in 2023.
+Table 3 shows the average size for each age class collected in 2018.
+Table 4 shows the average size for each age class collected in 2011.
 As you can see, most of bass (10 to 14 inches) are 2 to 6 years old.
-This is an improvement from the last study done in 2011 where most of the 14 inch fish were 6 years old.
+This reflects little change from the last study done in 2018.
 When growing at a satisfactory rate, bass 13" to 15" should only be 2 years old maximum.
 This slow growth rate indicates a lack of available forage.
 Increased harvest of small bass and supplemental stocking of threadfin shad will be increase the growth rates of bass in all size classes.